-Given the moratorium on hydraulic fracturing introduced in September 2016 Origin has requested a suspension of all drilling operations with the DPIR.
-The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.
+Given the moratorium on hydraulic fracturing introduced in September 2016 the DPIR have granted an extension of an additional twelve months for the completion of the remaining work programme.

 South Africa - Karoo Basin, South Africa

 On granting of an approved exploration right in South Africa, the Group will be required to make a payment to the South African government of approximately \$0.7 million.